Bro-One/NPL/README.md

   ## the needed functions
   1. reset the origin
+  2. set a step size
-  2. set a min/max pos
+  3. set a min/max pos
-  3. python GUI (user interface)
+  4. python GUI (user interface)
-  4. Select the model of stage 1 and 2
+  5. (If possible) Select the model of stage 1 and 2
-  5. (If possible) Used in various models
+  6. (If possible) Used in various models